JulioJu/medicalCentre/README.md

-* When for error handling `await` / `async` see https://javascript.info/async-await#error-handling Note that in a Promise, we must continue to try and catch Promises called even if it is marked `async`.
+* When for error handling `await` / `async` see https://javascript.info/async-await#error-handling ~~Note that in a Promise, we must continue to try and catch Promises called even if it is marked `async`.
-    It's logical.
+    It's logical.~~
+    Nested Promises, simply return the Promise!

 * For hierarchy of inheritance, with a class at the end, prefer use only classes (e.b ./back/app/entities/abstract/abstract.model)